ysabelwang/ysabelwang.github.io/conferences_osm2026.md

     <details>
       <summary>WCR-cyclone interactions</summary>
       <div class="collapsible-content">
-        <p style="font-size: 14pt">Interactions between WCRs and cyclones are not unique events.
+        <p style="font-size: 14pt" class="indented">Interactions between WCRs and cyclones are not unique events.
 Below are two instances of these interactions based on satellite imagery.

         <br />